|

 and bone resorption).
 The occlusal surfaces of the teeth show moderate to severe levels of dental attrition (enamel wear),

-coffin containing this mummy is inscribed with the name “Djedhor, son of Padiamun and Neshmet-Renenutet”.
-This
+and the upper incisors are especially worn.
+The coffin containing this mummy is inscribed with the name “Djedhor, son

-Djedhor is titled “washerman of the wrapped (ones) of the house of Min, Lord of Akhmim”; the term “washerman”
+of Padiamun and Neshmet-Renenutet”.
+This Djedhor is titled “washerman of the wrapped (ones) of the house of Min,

-refers to an important funerary specialist, and the house of Min is the main city temple.
+Lord of Akhmim”; the term “washerman” refers to an important funerary specialist, and the house of Min is

 |

-| The head of MPM A10264 "Djedhor" from Akhmim. ©2011 AMSCRESEARCH, LLC.
-All Rights Reserved. |
+The head of MPM A10264 "Djedhor" from Akhmim. �AMSCResearch 2011 All Rights Reserved. |

 |